-This button leaves the Jobs page and opens the EditJob Properties page.
+This button leaves the Jobs page and opens the Edit Job Properties page.

 Changes the login credentials that the job (which is on the target machine) uses to authenticate to the servers in the job.
 This button opens the Provide Credentials dialog box where you can specify the new account information and which servers you want to update.
-See Providing server credentials on page 46.
-You will remain on the Jobs page after updating the server credentials.
-If your servers use the same credentials, make sure you also update the credentials on the Servers page so that the Carbonite Replication Console can authenticate to the servers in the console session.
-See Managing servers on page 33.